OYE93/brat-docker/README.md

 ```

-The folder `brat-data` should be linked to your annotation data,
+The folder `brat-data` should be linked to your annotation data, the folder `brat-cfg`
+should be linked to your annotation project configurations.
-and the `brat-cfg` should contain a file called `users.json`.
+~~and the `brat-cfg` should contain a file called `users.json`.
-To add multiple users to the server use `users.json` to list your users and their passwords like so:
+To add multiple users to the server use `users.json` to list your users and their passwords like so:~~

 ```javascript
 {